Program overview

 Here’s how it works

-Six program concentrations capitalize on the market and clinical differences of Geisinger’s service area hubs.
-While there currently is a fellow in each concentration, it is not guaranteed that every concentration will be fulfilled each year.
-For this recruitment cycle, we’re recruiting fellows for our Hospital Operations Central Region Track and Clinical Operations Track.
+For this recruitment cycle, we’re recruiting fellows for our Hospital Operations Central Region Track, Hospital Operations Northeast Region Track and Research Operations Track.
 Refer to our applications & selection process for more information.
 Although each concentration provides a unique experience, the core of our program is the integrated system itself and the knowledge gained through significant involvement with clinical operations, the health plan, community practice, finance, information technology and research.

 Hospital Operations – Central Region Track

 This track will provide an immersive experience in campus leadership at Geisinger Medical Center, Geisinger Bloomsburg Hospital, Geisinger Shamokin Area Community Hospital and Geisinger Healthplex Woodbine.
 The fellow will gain an understanding of operational interdependencies and develop the leadership skills and competencies required of today’s hospital administrator.
 Projects will include opportunities to interface with various departments; engage in business planning, strategic planning and master facility planning; and collaborate with Geisinger’s Transformation Management Office on process improvement, problem-solving and change management.
-This track will be based out of Geisinger Medical Center in Danville and precepted by Megan Brosious, chief administrative officer of the Central Region.
+This track will be based out of Geisinger Medical Center in Danville and precepted by the chief administrative officer of the central region.

 First-year opportunities